Red Eye Causes and Eye Drops For Red Eyes

-Viral Conjunctivitis (what you know as "Pink Eye")
+3. Viral Conjunctivitis (what you know as "Pink Eye")

 This condition is contagious!
 You may notice redness, watery eyes, and general discomfort.
-This may spread from one eye to the other over the course of a few days.
-There is no treatment for "pink eye" since it is viral.
-Frustrating, I know!
+This may spread from one eye to the other over the course of a few days, and it may spread to other family members as well.

 We use Heyedrate Eyelid & Lash Cleanser both morning and night before washing your face.
-You should see an eye care practitioner for an antibiotic with severe discharge or goopiness.
+You should see an eye care practitioner for an antibiotic with severe discharge or goopiness that persists.

-Contact Lens Complications
+5. Contact Lens Complications

 There are MANY conditions that fit into this category.
 Some contact lens complications can be sight threatening.
 Symptoms are often intense redness, pain, sensitivity to light, and blurred vision.
-Give your optometrist a call immediately!

 Contact Lens Dryness

 If your contact lenses are dry, switching to a more frequent replacement lens, such as daily disposables (lenses that you throw away every day), is best.

-As you can tell, an exam is essential to make sure you get the correct treatment for red eyes.
+As you can tell, an eye exam is essential to make sure you get the correct treatment for red eyes.
 This does not mean you should call your nearest Urgent Care center...most eye doctors are always on call and would be happy to see you, even on weekends!

 What We Use In Our Clinic: